1992 Winter Olympics: Highlights

 Bjørn Dæhlie and Vegard Ulvang dominated the men's cross-country skiing races, both taking home three gold medals with Norway taking a medal sweep in the event.
-16-year-old Ski jumper Toni Nieminen became the youngest male gold medalist in a Winter Olympic event.
+16-year-old Ski jumper Toni Nieminen became the youngest male gold medalist in a Winter Olympic event until 2002.
 Petra Kronberger won both the combined event and the slalom of alpine skiing, while Bonnie Blair won both the 500 m and 1000 m speed skating events, and Gunda Niemann took both of the longest races.

-Three National Olympic Committees won a medal for the first time at the Winter Olympics (all Pacific Ocean littoral states; one in a sport making its debut at the Games, short track speed skating).
+Three National Olympic Committees in Asia-Pacific region won their first medals at the Winter Olympics, one in a sport making its debut at the Games (short track speed skating.)
 Kim Ki-hoon's gold medal in 1000 m short track speed skating signified South Korea's first medal in the Winter Olympics, while Ye Qiaobo's silver medal in women's 500 m speed skating represented China's first Winter Olympics medal.
 Annelise Coberger from New Zealand became the first Oceanian athlete to win a medal in women's alpine skiing slalom, making her the first athlete from the southern hemisphere to mount the podium at the Winter Games.

 Swiss speed skier Nicolas Bochatay died on the penultimate day of the Games, when he crashed into a snow-grooming vehicle during a training run.

 Legacy

 The 1992 Olympic Winter Games marked the last time both the Winter and Summer games were held in the same year.
-The 1992 Olympics also marked the last time France hosted the Olympics.
-The games are scheduled to return to France in 2024 when Paris is set to become the second city to host the Summer Olympics three times.
+The 1992 Winter Olympics also marked the last time France hosted the Olympics until 2024, when Paris became the second city to host the Summer Olympics three times.